nimwijetunga/FavImages/README.md

  - `bash startup_setup.sh`
  - `bash unlock_es.sh`
- - If first time then you will need to run `python manage.py` inside the app container
+ - If first time then you will need to run `bash migrate.sh` inside the app container